sighingnow/jekyll-gitbook/_pages/Digital.md

 <br/>
 <br/>

--  Click `Register to Webex CC`  in the ‘Configure New App-Messenger’ window ->  In the resulting window select the service and click `Register`.
+-  Click `Register to Webex Engage`  in the ‘Configure New App-Messenger’ window ->  In the resulting window select the service and click `Register`.

 <img align="middle" src="images/Lab4_11.jpg" width="600" />
 <br/>